 If you are struggling with self-doubt, guilt, or stress, you are not alone.
 Anxiety and depression are very common, and most women will go through periods of high stress, sadness, and regret or hopelessness, at some point in their lives.
-Significant life transitions can often spur feelings of uncertainty and instability, especially when transitions seem to shake the very foundation of your identity.
-For example, if your children are moving away from home, after so many years under your care, you may wonder about your role in their lives, as well as your role in your family or position in the wider world.
-Or, maybe you’ve begun a new career or left the workforce and then anxiously question your ability to manage these unfamiliar challenges.
+Significant life transitions can often spur feelings of uncertainty and instability, especially when transitions shake the very foundation of your identity.
+For example, if your children are moving away from home, after so many years under your care, you may wonder about your role in their lives, as well as your role in your family going forward.
+Or, you’ve begun a new career, left the workforce, or retired and then anxiously question your ability to manage these unfamiliar challenges.

 In today’s world, people often feel like they’re being pulled in a million different directions, and women, particularly, often find they have little time left for themselves.
 Too often, women are taught to care for others and then minimize their needs and wants.
-Consequently, many women struggle with low self-esteem and/or how to cultivate healthy self-compassion and self-worth.
-Have you ever stopped for a moment and wondered who you are anymore?
-Thankfully, with therapy for women, you can get in touch with your innate strengths and personal values.
-An experienced and compassionate therapist can help you discover all that makes you who you are and move forward with greater confidence, empowerment, and inner peace.
+Thankfully, with therapy for women, you can get in touch with your innate strengths, areas of happiness and personal goals.
+An experienced and compassionate psychologist can help you discover all that makes you who you are and move forward with greater confidence, self-awareness, and inner harmony

-I have been counseling women for over 20 years, helping them gain and nurture a sense of self amid all of life’s chaoses.
-With a solution-focused approach and several evidence-based tools, I can help you develop more effective stress management techniques while you also reconnect with your most deeply held values, hopes, and goals.
+I have been counseling women for over 20 years, helping them gain and nurture a sense of self amid all of life’s challenges.
+With both Solution-Focused and Positive Psychology approaches along with several evidence-based tools, I can help you reconnect with your most deeply held values, hopes, and goals.
 Regardless of what you are struggling with or what stage of life you are in today, there is hope for greater fulfillment, ease, and joy in your life.

 During counseling for women sessions, I can also help you develop and practice effective communication skills that you can use to express yourself with clarity and self-assurance.
 As you develop the skills and confidence needed to ask for what you want, you can let go of feeling stuck and wishing for things to be different.
 And, importantly, you can feel empowered to advocate for yourself and make time for self-care before anger, resentment, stress, or other painful emotions become overwhelming.

-No matter what is going on in your life or how many responsibilities you are balancing, you have the inner strength to create the life you want.
-You matter, and your career, relationships, home, wellness, personal health, and spirit matter.
-As you develop compassion, forgiveness, and greater respect for yourself, you can begin to articulate, value, and honor your needs.
-It is possible to make thoughtful, empowered choices that honor your truest self.
+No matter what is going on in your life or how many responsibilities you are balancing, you have the inner knowing to create the life you want.
+You, your career, relationships, home, wellness, personal health, and spirit all matter.

 While it’s true that you cannot change your coworkers, partner, children, extended family members, or friends, you can shift your internal perception.
-As you do so, it becomes possible to make sense of and overcome all of life’s inevitable challenges.
-If you really question whether your life can change for the better, I encourage you to come see me.
+If you really question whether your life can change for the better, I encourage you to come to see me.
 In sessions, we can address difficult feelings and work to identify their sources.
 We can explore the factors contributing to your belief that a fulfilling and connected life are out of your reach.
 I can help you reframe your internal conversation into one that supports what you truly want to cultivate in your life.
 You are not broken or doomed to feel stuck.
-Together, we can uncover the core issues and work on improving self-esteem and self-worth.
 Change is possible, and you are worth it.

-If you are always putting others first, it’s likely that you often feel like you are running on empty, but don’t know how to advocate for your needs without feeling guilty or angry.
+If you are all too familiar with putting others first, it’s likely that you don’t know how to advocate for your needs without feeling guilty, stuck, or angry.
 During counseling for women, I can help you push away the fear that taking time for yourself will make others angry.
 With help and guidance, you can develop the negotiating skills you need to establish healthy boundaries and say “no” or “not now” when you need time for yourself.
-And, by taking that time for self-care and self-awareness, you can reduce feelings of overwhelm and anger, making conflict and fighting less likely.
-You can foster greater peace within yourself and your relationships.
+And, by taking that time for self-care, you can reduce feelings of overwhelm and anger, making conflict and fighting less likely because you have given yourself a break.

-With Counseling for Women, You Can Free Your True Self
+With Counseling for Women, You Can Create a Plan For You

 It is possible to live with greater ease and fulfillment.
 I invite you to give me a call at 714-783-8500 or contact me for a free 20-minute consultation.
-I am happy to answer any questions you have about self-care counseling, mid-life crisis counseling, women’s counseling and my practice.
+I am happy to answer any questions you have about self-care counseling, transition in life counseling, women’s counseling, and my practice.